For information on all NYU summer programs, visit www.nyu.edu/summer.

 The College of Arts and Science (CAS) runs several summer abroad programs.
-Most programs are six weeks in duration.
+Most programs are six weeks in duration; there are also three- and four-week programs.
 Led by a member of the distinguished Faculty of Arts and Science, each program meets specific academic goals in the study of the art, architecture, history, politics, language, or literature of the region.
 Specialized summer programs allow students to pursue concentrated work in creative writing (Florence and Paris), journalism (Ghana), and urban design (London).
 Study tours and weekend excursions are an integral part of each program.
 Program availability may vary from year to year.
 Admissions and curriculum information is available at www.nyu.edu/summer/abroad/cas.
 A priority application deadline is specified for each program.
-Since some programs fill very quickly, applying before this deadline is strongly encouraged.
+Since some programs fill very quickly, applying

 CAS summer abroad programs may include:

 - Summer in Berlin